 Upon satisfactory completion of the course, students will be able to: 1.
 Differentiate specific clay varieties and ceramic process stages.
-2. Create basic, intermediate, and compound ceramic forms utilizing pinch, slab and coil building techniques.
+2. Create basic, intermediate, and compound ceramic forms utilizing various throwing techniques.
 3. Analyze existing ceramic pieces and identify the specific forming processes used in creating them.
-4. Produce and apply surface treatment to a variety of different forms using beginning and advanced techniques.
-5. Synthesize and test glaze or slip.
+4. Produce and apply surface treatment to a variety of forms using beginning and advanced techniques.
+5. Synthesize and test a glaze or slip.
 6. Analyze existing ceramic pieces and distinguish the specific processes used to develop their surfaces.
 7. Create objects that demonstrate an intended relationship between form and surface.
-8. Assess and critique a series of ceramic works in group, individual and written contexts using relevant critique formats, concepts and terminology.
+8. Assess and critique ceramic works in group, individual and written contexts using relevant critique formats, concepts and terminology.
 9. Operate and maintain studio equipment, facilities and materials.